5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Install the socket and screw in the light bulb

-Step 3: Craft the Crystal Strands
+Step 3: Make the Crystal Strands

 Use your scissors to cut the ribbon into long, vertical strips